aukkola/FluxnetLSM/README.md

 FluxnetLSM
 =================
 R package for post-processing FLUXNET datasets for use in land surface modelling.
 Performs quality control and data conversion of FLUXNET data and collated site metadata.
-Supports FLUXNET2015 and La Thuile data releases.
+Supports FLUXNET2015, La Thuile and OzFlux data releases.

 URL: https://github.com/aukkola/FluxnetLSM